codewind-resources/design-documentation/codewindServer/CodewindServerDesign.md

 ![diagram for the flow from project source code to build container](media/image1.png)

-## Design for adding a project to codewind
+## Adding a project to Codewind

 For a project to be added to Codewind (using cwctl bind), it must already exist either locally on disk or, in the case of fully-hosted, in a volume associated with the IDE.

 ### Steps for user of cwctl

-To download a project from a Template, and initialize it as a Codewind project (detecting its type and adding a `.cw-settings` file).
+To download a project from a template, and initialize it as a Codewind project (detecting its type and adding a `.cw-settings` file)

 ```shell
 cwctl project create -p <disk location to download project> -u <url of project template>